5 min read

 -

-Need for skilled data practitioners who are proficient in coding languages: The analytics as code approach requires data practitioners who are proficient in coding languages such as Python, R, and SQL.
-This means that organizations need to invest in hiring or training data practitioners who have the necessary skills to use this approach effectively.
+Need for Highly-Skilled Data Practitioners: The Analytics as Code approach requires data practitioners who are proficient in coding languages such as Python, R, and SQL.
+This means that organizations need to invest in hiring or upskilling data practitioners so they have the necessary skills to use this approach effectively.

 -